projectescape/wrapper-coil-extension/readme.md

 logout();

-// To start Monetization, documentation in progress
+// To start Monetization

 monetize(monetizationPackages[,timeout]);
 ```

+---

+### timeout

+timout defines how much time is spent on monetizing one package in queue
+timeout<20000 defaults to 20000

+---

+### monetizationPackages

 monetizationPackages is an object of the type which is passed by `monetize-npm-cli`